 Focus on Family Stability: United Way is connecting people and resources to improve the community by focusing on the building blocks for a good life: Education, Family Stability, and Health.
 Through the Earned Income Tax Credit Initiative, UWCM is addressing Financial Stability by helping taxpayers claim federal rebates and working to achieve its goal to reduce the child poverty rate in central Massachusetts by 10% in 2020.
 More about Family Stability

 What we’re doing: We are part of the Worcester EITC Coalition, which is working to create awareness about the EITC and engage volunteers to help prepare taxes for free.
 The Coalition recruits volunteers to serve at VITA sites and helps people claim eligible tax credits.
-We are also working to build awareness about financial issues such as predatory lending practices, pay day loans, and predatory tax preparation services that further hinder an individual’s ability to save and build assets.
+Through financial education classes, we are also working with tax payers to increase knowledge about budgeting and credit repair.

-Our Partners The Worcester EITC Coalition partners include: AllCom Credit Union, Assumption College, Bank of America, Bay State Savings Bank, City Manager's Office of Economic Development, College of the Holy Cross, Community Builders/Plumley Village, Office of Congressman James P. McGovern, FDIC, Internal Revenue Service, Main South CDC, More Than Wheels, Quinsigamond Community College, Southeast Asian Coalition of Central Massachusetts, Unum, United Way of Central Massachusetts, Veterans Inc, WCCA TV-13, Worcester Community Action Council Inc, Worcester Housing Authority, and Worcester State University.
+Our Coalition Partners: The Worcester EITC Coalition partners include: AllCom Credit Union, Assumption College, City Manager's Office of Economic Development, The Community Builders/Plumley Village, FDIC, Internal Revenue Service, Main South CDC, Office of Congressman James P. McGovern, Quinsigamond Community College, Southeast Asian Coalition of Central Massachusetts, Unum, United Way of Central Massachusetts, WCCA TV-13, Worcester Community Action Council Inc, and Worcester State University.

 Family Stability Spotlights